erosenfeld/Thesaurus/README.md

     java Similarity

-Again, this will require about 4 GB of memory, so use the `-Xmx` flag if necessary.
+Again, this will require about 4GB of memory, so use the `-Xmx` flag if necessary.
 This program takes in a single word and prints out all matches with a similarity of 0.1 or higher, keeping track of the maximum similarity match.
-Keep in mind that this runs *much* slower than the second method (described below), but is more thorough and requires no additional setup.
+Keep in mind that this runs *much* slower than the second method (described below), but requires no additional setup and is more thorough (the faster version only keeps a record of the first ~400 matches; any more would be space-prohibitive).

 ## Thesaurus ##